crealive/myvim/README.md

 " By default there are no additional modules loaded let g:myvim_plugin_groups = []

-" For a more comfortable editing experience, activating the editing module could be nice idea.
-" To do that, change the myvim_plugin_groups list to: let g:myvim_plugin_groups = [ 'editing' ]
+" For a more comfortable editing experience, activating the editing module " could be a nice idea.
+To do that, change the myvim_plugin_groups list to: let g:myvim_plugin_groups = [ 'editing' ]
 ```